ahivert/tgtg-python/README.md

 ## Developers

-This project use poetry so you will need to install locally poetry to use following commands.
+This project uses poetry so you will need to install poetry locally to use following commands.
 ```
 pip install poetry --user
 poetry install
 ```

-This project use [black](https://github.com/psf/black) to format all the code, [isort](https://github.com/timothycrosley/isort) to sort all imports and lint is done by [flake8](https://github.com/PyCQA/flake8).
+This project uses [black](https://github.com/psf/black) to format all the code, [isort](https://github.com/timothycrosley/isort) to sort all imports and lint is done by [flake8](https://github.com/PyCQA/flake8).